pallets/jinja/docs/templates.rst

 Starting with Jinja 2.8, it's possible to also use block assignments to capture the contents of a block into a variable name.
 This can be useful in some situations as an alternative for macros.
+It can also be used to create multiline strings instead of triple quotes (''' and """), which Jinja does not support.
 In that case, instead of using an equals sign and a value, you just write the variable name and then everything until ``{% endset %}`` is captured.

 Example::